Filtering is an important tool for exploring and analyzing data when inspecting your data.

 Work with Filters in Model View

-In this example, you want to drill down into the geography fields in your pivot table.
-Specifically, you want to explore motorcycle sales data for North America (NA) geography field.
+In this example, you want to explore motorcycle sales data for countries in the North America (NA) geography field.
+From the Available Fields list, drag the ‘TERRITORY’ field to the Filters panel.